 Indicator 01.
 Is there a current Development Plan in place that is within the plan period?
-"Good" "Fair" "Improvement needed" A development plan (LDP or UDP) is in place and within the plan period N/A No development plan is in place (including where the plan has expired)
+"Good" "Fair" "Improvement needed" A development plan (LDP or N/A No development plan is in UDP) is in place and within the place (including where the plan plan period has expired)